MapColonies/microcOSM/images/mod-tile/README.md

 For tiles to reflect the last update they need to be deleted or tagged as expired to force their being rerendered.
 Expired tiles are being re-rendered in a loop every configured interval (`RENDER_EXPIRED_TILES_INTERVAL`).
-Every replication (osmChange file) created by the `replication-job` container will be processed by `osm2pgsql` which in turn will send the expired tiles list to `EXPIRED_DIRECTORY` directory.
+Every replication (osmChange file) created by the `replication-job` container will be processed by `osm2pgsql` which in turn will send the expired tiles list to `[EXPIRED_DIRECTORY]` directory.
 The expired tiles will be rendered by mod_tile.
-The sequence number of last rendered replication will be stated in `EXPIRED_DIRECTORY/renderedState.txt` as `lastRendered` key.
+The sequence number of last rendered replication will be stated in `[EXPIRED_DIRECTORY]/renderedState.txt` as `lastRendered` key.

 ### Configuration